LearnMLearning/Research-Collaborative-Study/Datasets.md

 - NoShow (Kaggle, 2016) consists of 110,527 intances of patient attendences formedical appointments comprised of 14 attributes and the target variable denotes whether or not a patient shows up to their doctors' appointment. https://www.kaggle.com/joniarroba/noshowappointments

-- Synthetic (Pedregosa et al., 2011) consists 1,000,000 instances normally distributed about the vertices of a 5-dimensional hypercube into 2 clusters per class.
-There are 40 attributes ( five informative, five redundant, and thirty useless).
+- Synthetic \cite(Pedregosa et al., 2011) consists 1,000,000 instances normally distributed about the vertices of a 5-dimensional hypercube into 2 clusters per class.
+There are 40 attributes (five informative, five redundant, and thirty useless).
 There is interdependence between these attributes, and a randomly selected 5% of the labels are flipped to increase the difficulty of the classification task.

-- Higgs \citep{, Dua:2019} (Baldi et al., 2014; Dua & Graff, 2019) consists of 11,000,000 signal processes characterized by 22 kinematic properties measured by detectors in a particle accelerator and 7 attributes derived from those properties.
+- Higgs \citep{Baldi2014, Dua:2019} consists of 11,000,000 signal processes characterized by 22 kinematic properties measured by detectors in a particle accelerator and 7 attributes derived from those properties.
 Our aim is to distinguish between a background signal process and a Higgs bosons process.